 Things To Do In Acadia National Park | USA Travel

 We are on a mission to visit all National Parks.
-Acadia National Park is the closest to home.
+Acadia National Park is the closest to home and there are many things to do.
 Located on Mount Desert Island on the Maine seacoast, this park is breath taking!

 We stayed at Blackwoods Campground on Acadia with our camper, Callie.
 This campground was perfect for what we needed it for, we didn't expect to spend a whole lot of time at the site because we would be out exploring as much as we could.
 For my full review on Blackwoods Campground click here!